robertominini/Watch-your-words/index.md

 We can notice that the distribution of the scores are shifted to the right for Republicans, which can be interpreted (using the definition of the Flesh Reading Ease Score) by saying that Republicans in general use more simple sentences constructions.
 To verify the soundness of such hypothesis we ran a t-test.

-With a p-value of 0.0003 we can safely reject the null-hypothesis stating there is no statistical difference between the `Flesh Reading Ease` scores of Republicans and Democrats.
-We would like to know if the other two metric are consistent, to do that we run other two t-test which confirm the same hypothesis on `Flesch-Kincaid Grade` and `Gunning Fog Index` scores; in general Democrats appear to use more structured phrase constructions.
+With a p-value of 0.0003 we can safely reject the null-hypothesis stating there is no statistical difference between the Flesh Reading Ease scores of Republicans and Democrats.
+We would like to know if the other two metric are consistent, to do that we run other two t-test which confirm the same hypothesis on Flesch-Kincaid Grade and Gunning Fog Index scores; in general Democrats appear to use more structured phrase constructions.

+## House vs Senate

 Now that we have confirmed that there is indeed a significant difference between Republicans and Democrats we asked ourselves whether there other significant differences besides the one between parties.